 The consulate details were confusing with many links here and there, including a visa processing service.
 I had read that applications are not accepted via mail so I needed to visit the consulate in one of 5 major cities around the country.
 None of which I would be in before March, one of which is a complete pain to get to.
 So I decide that is ok, I will go to New York and handle in person in the event I have somehow screwed this up and need help.

 So I went to the ILS, (Invisa Logistic Service) who work in conjunction with the Russian Consulate, with a 9am appointment on a Friday morning.
 I brought all my papers, printed, signed, and even had my additional passport photos ready to go.
-It was my understanding that they did not accept applications via mail, so I needed to go in person both to submit and pick up the visa.
+Since they did not manage this process by main, I needed to go in person both to submit and pick up the visa.
 As soon as I sat down, I read a print out taped on the glass that featured the message “We now accept applications through the mail.”

 While the office was not open when I arrived promptly at 9, a few employees flew in the door not long after.
 The girl who helped me was very nice and even had a glue stick for my picture.
 I had originally filed for a one time entry, but she encouraged me to make it a three year entry in case I decide to go back.
 To be honest, after all this hoop jumping, I may go back twice if not three times just to justify the aggravation.